Revelation chapter 6. The birth pangs of the kingdom of heaven in the 20th century, and the wrath of God in the 21st.

 The Great Depression began in the United States following the stockmarket crash of 29 October 1929, and soon spread to other countries.
 Between 1929 and 1933 worldwide gross domestic product fell by some 15%.
 By comparison, during the recession after the fall of Lehman Brothers in 2008 worldwide GDP fell by less than 1%.
 While prices fell during the depression, so did real income, and unemployment soared (Crafts & Fearon 2010).
 Drought in the Great Plains of the United States followed, reducing the land to a dust bowl.

 In France – the principal wine producer and consumer at the time – prices were depressed by the United States’ prohibition of alcohol from 1919 to 1933.
 Perfect weather in 1933 produced the biggest grape crop in French agricultural history.
-Bumper harvests and increasing cultivation in countries beyond Europe also contributed to a glut.
+Bumper harvests and increasing cultivation in countries beyond Europe also resulted in a glut.
 ‘Wine production,’ concluded an official in 1939, ‘is in the process of destroying itself by its own excesses’ (Roberto Paxton, French Peasant Fascism, 1997; Pinilla & Ayuda 2007).
-No information is readily available regarding olive oil.
+No information is readily available regarding olive oil, a crop that is also primarily European.

 |1947||Soviet Union||1–1.5 million|